iramirezc-learning/jquery-conways-game-of-life/README.md

 # Conway's Game of Life

-This is a practical project using jQuery and OOP JS.
+A practical project using jQuery and OOP JS.

+*Use Chrome for better performance.*

 ## Screenshot